shoaiblatif22/CV/README.md

 ## Skills

-Your previous experience is really important.
-You will need to make it really clear to someone who has not worked in your field before exactly how your experience will be useful in software development.

-Consider skills relevent to software development.
-Then consider projects you've worked on before Makers that you feel proud of and/or you think are relevent to technology.
-Good examples clearly explain the impact you've had.

-Here's an example

 #### Communication
-I honed my communication skills while completing my thesis at university, which involved writing and defending a dissertation to a board of professors and Ph.D. candidates.
-I further developed these skills when I was working in a digital marketing agency where I presented quarterly business reviews to C-level stakeholders.
-In doing so, I synthesised complex technical information into a digestible but comprehensive story for the different levels of knowledge in the room.
-My communication skills have also often come in handy while training to be a developer.
-For example, I recently ran a session for my mentees, who have only been coding for a few weeks, on how to use mocks to improve unit test isolation.
-I received feedback that the session was well run and helped them understand this potentially confusing topic.
+I honed my communication skills while completing my thesis at university, which involved writing and defending a dissertation.
+I further developed these skills when I was working in the NHS throughout my three year degree ....... to be continued.

-#### Another skill
+#### Teamwork

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

-#### Another skill
+#### Problem solving

+#### Aptitude for learning

+#### Execellent organisation and time management

 ### ✍️ Random Dev Quote